Chancesroulette/sillyzzwall/README.md

 xtra ,,

-⟡ names i preferred to be called is Gooby, Wall, Mason !! other names are Finny, Shrimpy, and Ren. idm being called those too!!
+⟡ names i preferred to be called is Chance/Chancey, Wall, Mason !! other names r in renty ^_^

-⟡ im a Goob fictkin so i'd be more than happy to be called Goob/Gooby ^_^
+⟡ im a Chance fictkin so i'd be more than happy to be called Chance/Chancey !!

 ⟡ i go by he/him, or any!!!